To Girls (Section 4, p57)

 brushing damp lilacs.

-Girls, girls — shut the storybooks and blow out
+Girls, girls — shut the fairytale books and blow out

 This evening all your fathers’ and mothers’ sins